trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 Outgoing port | 51820
 Permit Internet acces(if have) | yes

 My 👇router👇 port setting.
 Yours maybe different but you'll get it.
 Remember Google 🔍search engine🔎 is your friend.
-If you cannot connect from a outside network that means isp has blocked outcoming connections, you can call them and ask nicely to get it working..
+If you cannot connect from a outside network that means isp has blocked outcoming connections, you can call them and ask nicely to get it working.

 <p align="center">
  <img src="https://i.imgur.com/9LBEk1i.jpg">